 “Samantha was the greatest thing that has ever happened to me,” he says.

 Jonathan says they had a trusting relationship – until she had an affair.
 Now Jonathon claims Samantha was “very emotionally charged and talked about killing herself” when he told her he thought they should break up.

 “Katie and Dan have suggested that I was the direct cause of Samantha killing herself; that I was emotionally abusive to her and that Samantha felt like she had to end her life.
 This was Samantha’s choice.
 I can’t take responsibility for something that she did.
-I was never abusive towards Samantha, physically or emotionally,” says Jonathon on Wednesday’s Dr. Phil.
+I was never abusive towards Samantha, physically or emotionally,” says Jonathon on Monday’s Dr. Phil.

 He’s claiming that Katie and Dan’s grief over Samantha’s death has “manifested into a vendetta” against him.